 The biggest way one can do this is by delivering companies with an exceptional copywriting portfolio that clearly demonstrates how and why you’re the right person for the job.
 Take a look at these six ways you can make your copywriting portfolio stand out and get you started doing what you do best in no time:

-SEO copywriting constantly requires writers to spread their talents out to accommodate some of the most specific products or companies imaginable.
+Copywriting constantly requires writers to spread their talents out to accommodate some of the most specific products or companies imaginable.
 Whether you’ve written whitepapers on medical equipment or maintained a home and gardening blog, showcasing your writing diversity is a good way to let an employer know that whatever they throw at you, you’ll be ready to take it on.
-This doesn’t solely include to topics.
-Be sure to highlight all the different styles you’re capable of writing, be it press releases, ebooks, on-site copy, etc.
+Depending on the type of copywriting job you're applying for, highlight all the different styles you’re capable of, be it press releases, ebooks, on-site copy, etc.

 If you’re relatively new in the field of copywriting or have only begun to start out in a freelance position, you don’t have to be self-conscious about the lack of published work you have.
 Instead of fretting over any possible lack of experience, just write whatever it is you feel is absent in your portfolio.
 Create a blog for a fictional business, or draft a fake press release for a company you’re applying to.
 The more initiative you show that you’re ready to work, the more credibility you’ll add to a beginner’s portfolio.